Dracula (1931)

 Review:

 This film I originally sought out right after college.
-It was a blind-spot for me and I rented the box set from local library.
-I decided that I was going to seek out all of the Universal classical and this was one of the first.
-I’ve now seen it 3 times, with the second in the theater on a 35mm print and now a third as part of my Odyssey through the Ones.
-The synopsis here is after a naïve real estate agent succumbs to the will of Count Dracula (Bela Lugosi), the two head to London where the vampire sleeps in his coffin by day and searches for potential victims by night.
+It was a blind-spot for me and I rented the box set from the local library.
+I decided that I was going to seek out all the Universal classical and this was one of the first.
+I’ve now seen this a few times, with the second in the theater on a 35mm print and a third as part of my Odyssey through the Ones.

 We start in the back of a horse drawn carriage going down a country road.
 We learn that we are in Romania.
 The people inside want the driver to slow down, but he is afraid to be out after the sun has gone down.
 They make it to a little village.
 One of the men is Renfield (Dwight Frye).
-He tells the driver and the members of the village that he is going to see Count Dracula and needs to continue on.
+He tells the driver and the members of the village that he is going to see Count Dracula and needs to continue.
 This upsets everyone who listens as they warn him of the vampire.
 It is to no avail though as they cannot sway him.
 A rosary is given for his protection.

 Renfield is dropped at Dorgo pass where there is another carriage waiting.
 This one’s driver is Lugosi.
 He is hiding his face from his passenger as he takes his luggage and Renfield gets inside.
 They start this next part of the journey.
 Renfield looks out the window toward where the driver should be to see there’s no one there, but a bat is flying by the horses.
-They arrive at the castle and the bat is gone as well as the driver.
+They arrive at the castle and it is gone as well as the driver.

 He goes inside and we officially learn that Lugosi is Count Dracula.
 They go about their business upstairs and we learn Dracula has purchased Carfax Abbey in England.
 A ship has been prepared to take them the following night.
 We then see that Dracula has three wives living in the castle with him.
 Renfield is turned into a servant of the count.